MISP/MISP/CONTRIBUTING.md

 Feedback and patches are welcome.
 For example, you can propose new tests that we could run on Travis CI, or suggest additional automatic tests including unit testing for the MISP core software Please explain the expected benefit of your work on MISP developers and users -- this will help us prioritize our work.

-## Improve MISP UX

-If you're a MISP user, you can contribute to our UX efforts by filling the [MISP User Experience Survey](https://misp-project.org/ux-survey).
-The purpose of this survey is to assess the user experience of MISP and learn more about the needs of its users.

-If you're a UX researcher or designer and want to help with UX issues, look at [issues with the `UX` label](https://github.com/MISP/MISP/labels/UX) on GitHub, corresponding to things that we would like to see improved in the MISP user interface.
-If you have other ideas to improve MISP, let us know!
-Even if you don't implement your suggestions yourself, create issues with your ideas so that others can benefit from your insight.

-You can also help us refine or enhance our [user personas]() and [user stories]().

-For any questions or comments related to UX, please get in touch with us via ux@misp-project.org

-## Testing New Releases and Updates
+## Testing new releases and updates

 Testing new MISP releases and updates is one of the ways in which you can contribute to the MISP Project.
 However, you should only attempt to do this if you know what you’re doing.
 Never rely on code that is in testing for critical work!
+After your testing, we would be grateful for your feedback via GitHub issues.

 If you would like to test MISP and don’t want to do an installation, you can use automatically-generated VM images.
 See more on our [download page](https://www.misp-project.org/download/#virtual-images).

-If you’re testing new releases or updates, we would be grateful for your feedback via GitHub issues.
+## Translating MISP

+Thank you for your interest in making MISP easier to use in your own language!

+We accept translations on Crowdin: https://crowdin.com/project/misp.
+Crowdin is a localization management platform that helps companies to translate their software.
+Note that CrowdIn is independent from MISP and they have their own [privacy policy](https://support.crowdin.com/privacy-policy/).

+You can help correct, improve, or complete the translations of MISP programs into your native language.
+MISP can be translated into more than 140 languages this way.
+Most of MISP can be translated directly online, through a simple web interface, after logging in with CrowdIn.
+In order to get started with using CrowdIn, you can [read their introductory article](https://support.crowdin.com/for-volunteer-translators/).
+Note that only reviewed translations are included in MISP.

+If you want to go further, reach out to us if you want to help translate the MISP website or MISP Book.

+## For native English speakers

+Most of MISP developers are not native English speakers so you are more than welcome to correct or improve our English.
+For this, you can either submit a pull request or another way that suits you better to share your improvements with us.

+## Improving the MISP experience

+As a MISP user, you can contribute to our UX efforts by filling the [MISP User Experience Survey](https://misp-project.org/ux-survey).
+The purpose of this survey is to assess the user experience of MISP and learn more about the needs of its users.

+If you're a UX researcher or designer and want to help with UX issues, look at [issues with the `UX` label](https://github.com/MISP/MISP/labels/UX) on our GitHub issue tracker, corresponding to things that we would like to see improved in the MISP user experience.
+If you have other ideas to improve MISP, let us know!
+Even if you don't implement your suggestions yourself, create issues with your ideas so that others can benefit from your insight.

+You can also help us refine or enhance our [user personas](https://www.circl.lu/doc/misp/user-personas/) and [user stories](https://www.circl.lu/doc/misp/user-stories/).

+For any questions or comments related to UX, please get in touch with us at <ux@misp-project.org>

 ## Improving the website

-You can improve the MISP website.
-We have identified some things that we would like to see improved on our website: see the [website-related issues on GitHub](https://github.com/MISP/misp-website/issues).
+We have identified some things that we would like to see improved on our website: see the [website-related issues on GitHub](https://github.com/MISP/misp-website/issues).We are also open to new suggestions on what should be improved.

-Nevertheless, if you are a web or graphics person, you can surely find other ideas to improve the MISP website!
-Even if you don't plan to implement every suggested enhancement yourself, it may be worth creating issues with your ideas so that others can benefit from your insight.

 The website https://misp-project.org/ is built using Jekyll.
 You can [build a local copy of the website](https://github.com/MISP/misp-website/issues) on your computer.
 Building the website produces a set a HTML pages stored on your system that you can open in your usual web browser even while working offline.
 Doing so is useful for writers and designers to see how their changes will apply on the website.